williamollio/freecodecamp_js/README.md

 ## Caesars Cipher

-One of the simplest and most widely known ciphers is a Caesar cipher.
-In a shift cipher the meanings of the letters are shifted by some set amount.
+The purpose is to reproduce one of the most well-known ciphers : the Caesar cipher.
+A shift cipher shifts the letters by some set amount.

-A common modern use is the ROT13 cipher, where the values of the letters are shifted by 13 places.
-Thus A ↔ N, B ↔ O and so on.
+Here we will use the ROT13 cipher, which shifts the values of letters by 13 places [(ASCII Table)](https://www.asciitable.com "ASCII Table").

+Here is a picture which illustrates it.

 ![ROT13](https://upload.wikimedia.org/wikipedia/commons/thumb/3/33/ROT13_table_with_example.svg/640px-ROT13_table_with_example.svg.png)